daghanacay/mcp-workshop/README.md

 ./run.sh
 ```

-# other MCP tools Make development easier
+# Other MCP tools Make development easier

 MCP goes beyond tools, it can help you write code.
-Until now we have downloaded README.md files to show Roo how to writwe code.
-How about we have MCP server that helps with that already.
+Until now we have downloaded README.md files to show Roo how to write code.
+How about we have MCP server that helps with that as well, that is, we do not need to download additional context everytime we want to build some specific code.
 In this section we will integrate https://github.com/walmsles/powertools-mcp to help us write better Lambda code

 TODO michael walmsley